Upper Back Pain

 A blow to the back of the shoulder can strain the joint, overstretch the tendon and activate this trigger point as well.
 Research says this might happen when someone is caught off guard while standing on a moving bus or train.
 One case fell and landed on his shoulder.

 Once its activated, activities that reach behind the body intensify the condition.
 Many clients have complained about reaching to the back seat to deal with a child or get a bag out of the floorboard.
-Reaching back to the end table by the bed, fastening a bra, or tucking in a shirt are also common irritants.
+Additionally, reaching out to the end table by the bed, fastening a bra, or tucking in a shirt are common irritants.

 The Musculoskeletal Anatomy Behind Your Pain